llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

   work-group:

   * In CU wavefront execution mode, no special action is required.
-  * In WGP wavefront execution mode, a ``global_inv scope:SCOPE_CU`` is required as wavefronts may be executing on SIMDs of different CUs that access different L0s.
+  * In WGP wavefront execution mode, a ``global_inv scope:SCOPE_SE`` is required as wavefronts may be executing on SIMDs of different CUs that access different L0s.

 * The scalar memory operations access a scalar L0 cache shared by all wavefronts on a WGP.
 The scalar and vector L0 caches are not coherent.
 However, scalar operations are used in a restricted way so do not impact the memory model.
 See :ref:`amdgpu-amdhsa-memory-spaces`.
-* The vector and scalar memory L0 caches use an L1 cache shared by all WGPs on the same SA.
-Therefore, no special action is required for coherence between the wavefronts of a single work-group.
-However, a ``global_inv scope:SCOPE_DEV`` is required for coherence between wavefronts executing in different work-groups as they may be executing on different SAs that access different L1s.
+* The vector and scalar memory L0 caches use an L1 buffer shared by all WGPs on the same SA.
+The L1 buffer acts as a bridge to L2 for clients within a SA.
-* The L1 caches have independent quadrants to service disjoint ranges of virtual addresses.
+* The L1 buffers have independent quadrants to service disjoint ranges of virtual addresses.
 * Each L0 cache has a separate request queue per L1 quadrant.
 Therefore, the vector and scalar memory operations performed by different wavefronts, whether